Ethiopia–Japan relations: Relations before Italo-Ethiopian War

 In 1931, Emperor Haile Selassie asked the Japanese to accept an ambassador extraordinary delegation to be sent to Japan.
 The delegation, headed by foreign minister Heruy Wolde Selassie and consisting of Teferi Gebre Mariam, Araya Abeba, and Daba Birrou, left Addis Ababa on September 30, 1931, with a Japanese diplomat and left Djibouti on October 5, to sail to Japan.
 The delegation toured Japan to inspect the Japanese Army and to learn how Ethiopia could modernize its country in a way similar to the Japanese.
 Two lions were sent by Selassie to Emperor Hirohito and arrived in Japan on December 2, where they were placed into the Ueno Zoo.
 The Ethiopian delegation left Japan on December 28, and arrived in Addis Aaba on January 29, 1932.

 The Meiji Constitution was used as a model for the 1931 Constitution of Ethiopia by the Ethiopian intellectual Tekle Hawariat Tekle Mariyam.
 This was one of the reasons why the progressive Ethiopian intelligentsia associated with Tekle Hawariat were known as "Japanizers".

 In 1934, the two countries agreed to an irrigation development project where 100,000 Japanese planters would help with irrigation systems around Lake Tana and the Japanese legation to Ethiopia hoped to receive funding from the 1935-1936 budget to create an embassy in Addis Ababa.
 In 1933, the Ethiopians established an honorary consulate-general in Osaka, Japan, and on January 1, 1936, the Japanese establish an embassy in Addis Ababa.
 At the same time, there was a popular speculation of a royal marriage between the two countries, with Prince Lij Araya Abeba and Masako Kuroda, daughter of Viscount Hiroyuki Kuroda.
 However, tense pressure from Western countries, particularly Italy, undermined the relationship due to the fears of an 'anti-white supremacy' nature behind the marriage and the arrangement was cancelled.

 In 1934, two Japanese gunboats visited Djibouti, the primary maritime door to Ethiopia, and that same year the Japanese government sent Tsuchida Yutaka on an inspection tour of Ethiopia.
 Although eager to protect Ethiopia's independence from the predations of the United Kingdom, France, and Italy, and optimistic about commercial opportunities, Tsuchida felt that Japan, far from Ethiopia, could not have an effect on imperialist ambitions there.

 The Italians were critical of the Japanese relations with Ethiopia while increasing military supplies in their colonies in Eritrea and Somaliland.
 In December 1934, a series of border clashes occurred along the Ethiopian-Somaliland border during which the Japanese supported the Ethiopians and asked them to stand up against the Italians.

-Relations after World War Two
+Relations after World War II

 In 1955, Japan and Ethiopia re-established diplomatic ties, and three years later they exchanged ambassadors.